KBeltz/07-09-mobile-nav-sinatra/README.md

 A hamburger icon that reveals the nav section.
 This means the nav should be hidden (in some way) by default.
 Responsive nav, so the full-width nav items become floated left (to form a horizontal nav) or remain vertically stacked but in a sidebar column.
 This means the hamburger icon should disappear entirely for non-mobile devices, because the navigation is not hidden by default for those device widths.

-##Previous Project Description: Strava Lite
+##Previous Project Description, Truncated: Strava Lite

 This application will be a tool for bike commuters or casual, non-spandex-clad recreational riders to track rides and equipment without all of the KOM nonsense that roadies love.